WebDev-Guild/webdevguild.com/src/pages/blog/10-things-http.md

 Some of these headers are required by the spec, like `Host`, which tells the server which domain the request is for.
 This allows multiple domains to be hosted on a single server and enables load balancing for forwarding requests to multiple servers.

 When I was researching this, I discovered there is a `Cache-Control` _request_ header, which gives the client a way to override the server's default behavior for caching.
-It's added when you do a force-reload in a web browser, which clears the browser cache and sends the `Cache-Control: no-cache` header to tell the server to send a fresh response, regardless of whether the server has a cached version.
+It's added when you do a force-reload in a web browser, which clears the browser cache and sends the `Cache-Control: no-cache` header to tell the server to send a fresh response.
+(Of course, it's up to the server whether it does or not.)

 <Aside title="Intermediary Servers">